 For many women, in particular, the idea of a relaxing night at home alone isn’t all that relaxing.
-The quiet of an empty house can trigger panic attacks, obsessive worrying and insomnia.
+The quiet of an empty house can trigger panic attacks, anxiety, obsessive worrying and insomnia.
 These same women typically sleep well when their partners or family members are home, but a night solo can trigger intense fear.

 Although it may not have a fancy name, the extreme or irrational fear of sleeping alone qualifies as a phobia.
 In many cases, the underlying fear is related to intruders or attackers, even in neighborhoods considered safe.

 Increasingly isolated lifestyles combined with a barrage of negative news — shootings, bombings and assault — all fuel the fear of sleeping alone.
 Violent TV shows and films also reinforce the idea that terror could be lurking inside your own home, causing even the most brave to have nightmares.

 “Sleep is a sacred time when you’re surrendering to the night,” says Nancy H. Rothstein, MBA and Sleep Ambassador®, “yet I can’t count all the movies that show women attacked in bed at night.”